microsoft/EdgeML/README.md

 of applications of the EdgeML algorithms.
 The `Tools/SeeDot` directory has the quantization tool to generate fixed-point inference code.

-We have also released the gesture recognition dataset, which can be accessed [here](https://www.microsoft.com/en-us/research/uploads/prod/2018/05/dataTR_v1.tar.gz).

 For details, please see our [wiki page](https://github.com/Microsoft/EdgeML/wiki/) and our ICML'17 publications on [Bonsai](docs/publications/Bonsai.pdf) and